andypugh/HalComps/README.md

 hexbore.comp - used to bore polygonal holes: https://youtu.be/T4q8gCpeY1A

-gearchange.comp - lathe gearbox control
+gearchange.comp - 2-speed gearbox control

-gearchoice.comp - Another gearbox control
+gearchoice.comp - 2-speed gearbox control intended for lathes.
+Will shift with the spindle on, and attempt to match shaft speeds.

 jog_rate.comp - Used to change the jog increment using a 16-click encoder on my lathe apron